 Metabolomics

-We plan to determine the changes in lipid metabolism that occur in hypoxic tumors and understand their functional significance, accounting for tumor cell-to-cell lipid heterogeneity while preserving the spatial distribution of cancer cell populations within tumors.
+We plan to determine the transcriptomic and lipidomic changes that occur in lung tumors during cancer progression and therapy resistance and assess their functional significance, accounting for tumor-to-tumor heterogeneity while preserving the spatial organization of cancer cell populations within the tumor microenvironment.

 Targeting cellular metabolism to augment cancer therapy